 This easy slow cooker chili is the perfect dish for anyone who wants a nice meal that has a bit of heat to it.
 It is also the perfect dinner dish if you need to feed a crowd.

 By the time this chili is ready to eat it will have a lovely deep red color and have an aroma that makes your belly grumble.
 When you take your first bite, you should be greeted with a fantastic range of flavors and a slight hint of chili.

 As you probably already know a good chili always goes amazing with some sour cream on top.
 Another thing I also love to have with my chili is some fresh bread which is usually some fantastic Turkish bread from the local bakery.

-If you want to see a quick video on how to cook this delicious slow cooker chili beef up, then check out the one below.
+If you want to see a quick video on how to cook this delicious chili in the slow cooker, then check out the one below.
 It’s short, snappy and straight to the point.
 Alternatively, there is a full written recipe that you can follow.

 Slow Cooker Chili Recipe

 - 2 tsp garlic, crushed